Dunsin-cyber/vercel-ai-gateway/README.md

 ## Troubleshooting

+### "Failed to get response from AI provider"

+- **Issue**: Chat returns error when trying to get AI response
+- **Solutions**:
+  1. Verify both `VERCEL_AI_GATEWAY_KEY` and `VERCEL_AI_GATEWAY_ID` are set correctly
+  2. Check that your Gateway ID matches the one in your Vercel Dashboard (no typos)
+  3. Ensure there are no extra spaces in your environment variables
+  4. Verify your gateway is enabled and active in Vercel Dashboard
+  5. Redeploy after updating environment variables
+  6. **📖 See [VERCEL_AI_GATEWAY_SETUP.md](./VERCEL_AI_GATEWAY_SETUP.md) for detailed troubleshooting**

 ### API Key Not Working

-- **Issue**: "Invalid API key" error
+- **Issue**: "Invalid API key" or authentication errors
 - **Solution**:
   - Verify the `VERCEL_AI_GATEWAY_KEY` is correctly copied (no extra spaces)
   - Ensure the key is active and not revoked in your Vercel Dashboard
   - Confirm AI Gateway is enabled in your Vercel project settings
+  - Try regenerating the key in Vercel Dashboard
   - Redeploy after updating environment variables in Vercel

 ### Provider Not Available

 - **Issue**: Certain AI provider or model is not working
 - **Solution**:
-  - Verify the `VERCEL_AI_GATEWAY_KEY` is correctly set in environment variables
+  - Verify both environment variables are set correctly
-  - Check Vercel deployment logs for authentication errors
+  - Check Vercel deployment logs for detailed errors
   - Ensure AI Gateway is properly configured in your Vercel Dashboard
-  - Verify the specific model is available through Vercel AI Gateway
+  - Verify the providers are enabled in your gateway settings
+  - **📖 See [VERCEL_AI_GATEWAY_SETUP.md](./VERCEL_AI_GATEWAY_SETUP.md) for provider configuration**

 ### Streaming Not Working